TOAST-DOCS/TOAST-Cloud/en/toast-sdk/push-android.md

 ## Library Setting

 ### FCM
-* To use NHN Cloud FCM Push, add dependency to build.gradle as below.
+* To use NHN Cloud FCM Push, add a dependency to build.gradle as follows.

 ```groovy
 repositories {